What to Know About Custom Geothermal Ductwork

 Ductwork can also be oversized or undersized.
 Oversized ducts can cause low air flow, reduced equipment efficiency, and uneven air temperature throughout the home.
 Undersized ducts may lead to low air flow, increased air noises, and reduced efficiency.

-The objectives of good duct work design lead to each room receiving supply conditioned air, sized for the correct pressure drop across the equipment's air coil, sealed to provide maximum air flow and stop leakage, have a balanced return and supply to reduce air noise, and reduce losses by temperature gain from surrounding conditions (high attic temperatures).
+The objectives of good custom geothermal ductwork design lead to each room receiving supply conditioned air, sized for the correct pressure drop across the equipment's air coil, sealed to provide maximum air flow and stop leakage, have a balanced return and supply to reduce air noise, and reduce losses by temperature gain from surrounding conditions (high attic temperatures).

 Trunk and Branch Duct System